Published on 15 Feb 13

 - SMSF borrowing to fund equity participation.acquisitions / developments.

-Matthew is a Principal in the Business Transactions and Advice team at DMAW Lawyers.
-He is a taxation and superannuation specialist working primarily with accountants, business owners and high net wealth individuals on commercial transactions and taxation and superannuation matters.
+Matthew is a taxation and superannuation specialist.
+He works primarily with accountants, financial planners, business owners and high net wealth individuals on commercial transactions and taxation and superannuation matters.

 - Current at